solide-project/web3-plugin-contracts/README.md

 # web3-plugin-contracts

-`web3-plugin-contracts` is a typescript library and a web3.js plugin for loading and obtaining source contract and interaction with web's `Contract` with just a contract address.
+`web3-plugin-contracts` is a TypeScript library and a Web3.js plugin designed to simplify the process of loading and accessing source contracts and interacting with smart contracts.
+With this plugin, developers can seamlessly interact with Web3's `Contracts` class using only a contract address.

-Read the [Proposal](# web3-plugin-contracts) for more information
+Read the [Proposal](https://github.com/solide-project/web3-plugin-contracts/blob/master/README.md) for more information.

 ## Features

-- Support over 100+ chains
+- Access support for over 100+ chains effortlessly.
-	- To see all support chains [Chains]()
+	- Explore all supported chains [here](https://github.com/solide-project/web3-plugin-contracts/blob/master/src/chains/chain-id.ts).
-	- To request for a chains, submit a ticket
+	- Need support for a specific chain?
+Submit a ticket.
-- Get smart contract source code and metadata for a given verified smart contract.
-This includes (not exhaustive)
+- Obtain smart contract source code and metadata for any verified smart contract.
+This includes, but is not limited to:
-	- source code
+	- Source code
-	- abi
+	- ABI
-	- bytecode
+	- Bytecode
-	- compiler version
+	- Compiler version
-	- contract name
+	- Contract name
-	- compiler setting
+	- Compiler settings
-- Load a `Contract` instance without the need for supplying ABI, according to the official web3.js documentation ([https://docs.web3js.org/](https://docs.web3js.org/)).
+- Load a `Contract` instance seamlessly, following the guidelines of the official Web3.js documentation ([https://docs.web3js.org/](https://docs.web3js.org/)).
+See Usage for example

 ## Installation